-Maternity Mates is currently open to pregnant women living in Newham or Tower Hamlets who do not have a suitable support network, or have specific needs or healthcare issues.
-The first Maternity Mates in Waltham Forest are currently completing their training course, and the service will be available soon.
+Maternity Mates is currently open to pregnant women living in Newham, Tower Hamlets or Waltham Forest who do not have a suitable support network, or have specific needs or healthcare issues.
 Please click here to read more about the women we support, and to make a referral to the service.

 "Stories of Encounters" Booklet

 Please click here to download a copy of our compilation of stories featuring the experiences of volunteer Maternity Mates and the women supported by them.
 These stories provide a powerful insight into the Maternity Mates programme and the important work we do to empower disadvantaged pregnant women.

 The role of the Maternity Mate

 A Maternity Mate is a female volunteer trained by WHFS to provide practical and emotional support to women during pregnancy, childbirth and the early weeks of motherhood.
 Support can start any time from the 5th month of pregnancy, through to birth and up to either 6 or 12 weeks after the baby is born (6 weeks in Tower Hamlets and 12 weeks in Newham).
 We are currently working with our funders (the NHS Clinical Commissioning Groups for each borough) to extend the time Maternity Mates can offer support after the baby is born.